7 Important Instagram Algorithm Changes You Need to Know

 This means that Instagram will not show you content chronologically, but instead based on what Instagram thinks you want to see.

-If Instagram is an important part of your business strategy, here are 7 strategies your business needs to employ right now.
+If Instagram is an important part of your business strategy, here are 7 strategies your business needs to employ with the new Instagram Algorithm change

 Instagram Algorithm Change #1: Post longer comments for more emotional investment and engagement